-Glyfoneri beach sits just 2km north of Skopelos town in the bay of Agios Konstantinos.
-A small beach bar opened here in 2018 and has soared in popularity since.
+Glysteri beach sits just 2km north of Skopelos town in the bay of Agios Konstantinos.
+A small beach bar opened here in 2018 and has soared in popularity ever since.

 The sleepy hamlet of Agnontas is home to less than 20 permanent residents.
 The port here is used as an alternative arrival point for occasions where the weather is too bad for ships to dock at Skopelos town port.

-Agnontas beach is a small pebbled beach besides the hamlet’s restaurants.
+Agnontas beach is a small pebbled beach beside the hamlet’s restaurants.
 You will often find islanders swimming here, even as the temperatures drop.

 This is not one of the best beaches on Skopelos to linger, though.
 More rewarding are the rock pools at Cape Amarandos, and nearby Limnonari beach.

 Korali Restaurant is one of the three restaurants that border the seafront at Agnontas.
 It is widely regarded as being one of the best eateries on the island.

 Here, you can tuck into fresh squid, or baked cod as you watch the sunset over the Aegean.
 The restaurant owners Dimitris and Maria are Skopelos born and bred.
 The restaurant has been in operation for 30 years and has been passed down through the family.

 Alternatively, if you happen to be arriving at Agnontas beach in the mornings, you can enjoy a coffee or brunch at M coffeehouse.
 A Freddo espresso paired with a stack of pancakes drizzled in Skopelos honey makes a great start to the day.